How to save money on food

 handy to type up a shopping list.
 During the week, add to this list

 whenever you think of things you need.
-Remember to take it with you
+You can even look online to

 Plan your meals

 Plan your meals in advance and add the ingredients to your